typora-community-plugin/typora-community-plugin/docs/en-us/user-guide/3-settings.md

 - press <kdb>F1</kdb> open the command panel
 - type `Use vault settings` find the command
-- click the commend to copy the global settings to `.typora` in vault ant use it
+- click the commend to copy the global settings to `.typora` in vault and use it

 ## Use global settings